 Each year Conway Glass welcomes thousands of visitors to their newly renovated 100-year-old historic building.
 They offer glass blowing classes and host live narrated glass blowing demonstrations to the public on the First Saturday of every month October through May.

-Ed first learned to cut flat glass for window frames and doors and then apprenticed in the stained glass department of a Myrtle Beach glass company.
-His career in glass spans 40 years.
-Many Horry County churches have windows designed and created by Mr. Streeter.
+Ed’s career in glass spans 40 years.
+Many Myrtle Beach and Conway churches have windows designed and created by Mr. Streeter.
 He has educated hundreds of students in the art of stained glass.
 Most notably, he has taught glass blowing classes for the past seventeen years.
 Although much of his time is spent managing Conway Glass, his passion is creating glass art.
 He now focus his creative energy on creating stained glass windows and blown glass commissions.

-Sharing their passion for glass, Ed & Barb enjoy creating blown glass vessels, ornaments, vases and mixed media sculpture in their hot glass studio.
+Sharing their passion for glass, Ed and his wife and partner, Barbara enjoy creating blown glass vessels, ornaments, vases and mixed media sculpture in their hot glass studio.
 They have worked together as a glass blowing team for the past 20 years.

 Conway Glass is housed in a 100-year-old brick building in the historic Mayfair neighborhood.
 Located at 708 12th Ave, the building was once the location for Creel Oil and Gas Company, established c.1903.

 “A complex of industrial buildings exists along the former railroad tracks at present day Lakeside Drive.
 Businesses here included Stilley Plywood (now demolished), H.P.
 Little’s brick manufacturing plant (now demolished), Aberdeen Manufacturing Company, McIver-Shaw Lumber Company, Horry County Ice Company, and the Creel Oil and Gas Company c.1903 (now Conway Glass).” ~ South Carolina Department of Archives